dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

     - [Prioritisation of metrics](#prioritisation-of-metrics)

 ## Add a new country
-To automate the data import for a country, make sure that:
+To automate the data import process for a country, make sure that:
 - The source is reliable.
 - The source provides data in a format that can be easily read:
     - As a file (e.g. csv, json, xls, etc.)